-Grape vines are invasive
+However, grape vines are invasive

-Wild grapes have small almost green flowers, barely visible to the human eye because they lie hidden under fast-growing leaves.
+Native wild grapes have small almost green flowers, barely visible to the human eye because they lie hidden under fast-growing leaves.
 In late summer to early fall their dark purplish-black berries appear and are immediately picked off by the birds and mammals.
 They propagate from seed or sucker from previously cut vine stumps, but they must have full sunlight.
 They do not thrive in the shade.
 The seeds spread by birds or mammals remain viable for many years, so given the right conditions, they can appear almost anywhere.
 Left without control, the vines can reach up to 50 feet (15 meters) and have many vines radiating out from one root ball.